ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 compared with the next entry of the ACS array.
 If all entries of the Reference Values array match a corresponding entry in the ACS array, then the `cryptokeys` Reference Value matches.
 Otherwise, `cryptokeys` does not match.

-##### Comparison for Integrity Registers {#sec-cmp-integrity-registers}

-For each Integrity Register entry in the Reference Value, the Verifier will use the associated identifier (i.e., `integrity-register-id-type-choice`) to look up the matching Integrity Register entry in Evidence.
-If no entry is found, the Reference Value does not match.
-Instead, if an entry is found, the digest comparison proceeds as defined in {{sec-cmp-digests}} after equivalence has been found according to {{sec-comid-integrity-registers}}.
-Note that it is not required for all the entries in Evidence to be used during matching: the Reference Value could consist of a subset of the device's register space.
-In TPM parlance, a TPM "quote" may report all PCRs in Evidence, while a Reference Value could describe a subset of PCRs.

 ### Authority Comparison  {#sec-compare-auth}